ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 ## Tornado

 Features
-* Occurs mainly in tornado season.
+* Occurs mainly in the tornado season.
 * Do not occur during fog (when the wind is weak).
+* Cannot occur too often (there is a calm period after every tornado).
 * Small tornadoes occur more often than big ones.

 Unlocks